ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 > Editors' Note: The port definition below needs to be moved to iana-hardware update

 Port:
-: An holder for a transceivers module, representing the position of the port within the containing module.
+: A component where networking traffic can be received and/or transmitted, e.g., by attaching networking cables.
-: In case of pluggable ports, the port may be empty when no transceivers module is plugged in.
+: In case of pluggable ports, the port may be empty when no transceiver module is plugged in.

   Container:
   : A hardware component class that is capable of containing one or more removable physical entities (e.g., a slot in a chassis is containing a board).